How to Evaluate Behavioral Models: Evaluating Existing Loss Functions

 \subsection{Error rate}

-Error rate violates every axiom except Ex.
+} \shortver{\paragraph{Error rate.}} Error rate violates every axiom except EDS.
 We show that error rate violates both SP and ZM with the following example. \begin{example} Consider a game in which a player can choose between two actions, ``defect'' and ``cooperate''.
 Suppose that in the true distribution of human play, two-thirds of players defect: $p = (2/3, 1/3)$.
-Running an experiment with 10 distinct participants, an analyst finds that 6 chose to defect, while the remaining 4 chose to cooperate, yielding an empirical distribution of $\bar p(y) = (0.6, 0.4)$.
-Let $(f, 1-f)$ be a prediction in this setting.
-Then, the error rate on this dataset is
+In an experiment with 10 distinct participants, an analyst finds that 6 chose to defect, while the remaining 4 chose to cooperate, yielding an empirical distribution of $\bar p(y) = (0.6, 0.4)$.
+Letting $(f, 1-f)$ be a prediction in this setting, the error rate on this dataset is

-This expression is minimized by the prediction $f = 1$, which has an error rate of 0.4.
-In particular, this prediction achieves a lower error rate than reporting the empirical distribution, which has an error rate of $\ErrorRate(\bar p(y), y) = 0.48$. \end{example} This example illustrates a general problem: for any dataset $y$, the empirical distribution yields an error rate of $1 - \|\bar p(y)\|_2^2$, while predicting the mode gives rise to a lower error rate of $1 - \max_a \bar p(y)_a$.
-Thus, preferring predictions with lower error rates leads to incorrect conclusions, giving more credit to predictions that overestimate the probability of the most likely action and underestimate the probabilities of the others.
+This expression is minimized by the prediction $f = 1$, which has an error rate of $0.4$.
+In particular, this prediction achieves a lower error rate than reporting the empirical distribution, which has an error rate of $\ErrorRate(\bar p(y), y) = 0.48$. \end{example} This example illustrates a general problem: for any dataset, the error rate is minimized by predicting the mode, giving more credit to predictions that overestimate the probability of the most likely action.